 Take a look at TVP's roots and the reach.
 Note the many bright young people who, along with their teammates, earned their opportunities at TVP, and are now pursuing their interests in their own way.
 You can expect TVP alums to honor the interests they choose to practice.

 TVP's spirit and value is now shared with others.
-TVP equipment valued at more than $4,000, including new volleyballs and outdoor net systems, has been donated to Maryland Volleyball Program (MVP) to support its youth program for boys, and to the University of Maryland men's club teams.
+TVP equipment valued at more than $4,000, including new volleyballs and nets, was donated to Maryland Volleyball Program (MVP) to support its youth program for boys, and to the University of Maryland men's club teams.

 We play our best games when our daily practice honors our families, teammates, coaches, friends, opponents, officials, organizers, sponsors and helpers.
 I am grateful to you all for your role in my 40 + years of volleyball experiences.
 You have enriched my life with memorable episodes and meaningful friendships.
 Wins and losses are beside the point.